gilmerino/Microlensing-maps-generator/README.md

     > ifort ml2.f90 -mkl -qopenmp -o ml2.cgi
 3) Transfer that statically linked program ml2.cgi in your system cgi-bin/ directory.

-The corresponding files in a Linux machine should be distributed as:
+The corresponding files in a Linux machine should be distributed as:<br/>
-/var/www/html/ml2.html
+/var/www/html/ml2.html<br/>
-/var/www/cgi-bin/ml2.cgi
+/var/www/cgi-bin/ml2.cgi<br/>
-/var/www/html/style.css
+/var/www/html/style.css<br/>
-/var/www/html/js/flotr2.min.js
+/var/www/html/js/flotr2.min.js<br/>
-/var/www/html/js/excanvas.min.js
+/var/www/html/js/excanvas.min.js<br/>

 Please, cite our website and paper if you use this software in your work.